modernweb-dev/web/docs/learn/test-runner/code-coverage/index.md

 });
 ```

-It gives use a test coverage of `86.11 %`.
+It gives use a code coverage of `86.11 %`.

 Adding a test for throwing an error will bring it to `100%`.